Redocly/museum-openapi-example/README.md

 ### Working with the OpenAPI description

 We encourage you to explore the museum's OpenAPI description and make changes.
 Try experimenting with the following approaches:

-**Preview the museum's API docs and observe your changes visually.**
+**Preview the Museum OpenAPI example's API docs and observe your changes visually.**
 - Run `npm run preview` to preview the documentation.
 - Navigate to the **List special events** operation in the preview.
 - With the preview running...